-Undergraduates: declared social work major, at least sophomore status, completion of at least 9 semester hours of social work courses, overall GPA of 3.0 in all college work (including transfer credit), and GPA of at least 3.25 in social work courses.
+Undergraduates: declared a major in social work, have completed 9 semester hours of required SWRK courses and rank in the top 35% of their class.
 Students on probation are not eligible for Phi Alpha.

-A common application form for all honor societies is distributed at the beginning of each semester.
+Common application form for all honor societies is distributed at the beginning of each semester.
 Students may belong to as many honor societies for which they qualify.